jasonmacduffie/isles-of-maga/races.md

 #### Gnomes

-Gnomes are a subrace of Goblins.
+Gnomes are a subrace of Goblins that appear much more similar to humans, but still have more resemblance to Goblins than in other settings.
 They are much more magically inclined than other Goblins.

 ### Kobolds